Disclaimer: Come on, if I owned the Teen Titans, would I really be sitting here writing fan fiction?

-"Ummm," he thought for a moment, "I could never really tell.
+"Ummm," he thought for a moment, "I can't really tell.
 That's why I asked you."

 Raven gave him a deathly blank stare.
 "You of all people should know that I'm not one for celebrations."

-Still pertaining to his usual antics, Beast Boy pinched an hors d'oeuvre off a tray sitting on the snack table they were standing next to.
+Still pertaining to his usual antics, Beast Boy pinched an hors d'oeuvre off a tray placed on the snack table they stood next to.
 Popping it into the air, he waited for gravity to do what it did best and let the tasty snack fall into his mouth.

 Raven rolled her eyes.
-Even in the midst of a conversation, the boy's stomach held control over his thought process.
+Even in the midst of a conversation, the boy's stomach held control over his thought processes.
 Nevertheless, after consuming the snack, he returned his attention to her.

-"You can't keep doing this all the time, Raven," he stated, "You've celebrated with us before.
-I mean, you even started a party once.
-So why do you keep reverting back to keeping to yourself?"
+"You can't keep doin' this all the time, Raven," he stated, "You've celebrated with us before.
+I mean, you even started that party after we defeated Trigon.
+Why don't cha come join the fun?"

 This was usually the point at which the conversation would end or take a desperate turn.
-Whether she bluntly changed the topic or just abruptly walked away, the current subject would always stop in its tracks.
-Nevertheless, this time, despite how she hated having her actions questioned, she was actually impressed with him.
-If what he said couldn't be considered as making a good point, at the very least his reasons for asking were definitely understandable.
+Whether she bluntly changed the topic or abruptly walked away, the current subject would always stop in its tracks.
+This time, however, despite how she hated having her actions questioned, she was actually impressed with him.
+First of all, he was being unusually brave.
+Second, if what he said couldn't be considered making a good point, she could at least understand his reason for asking.
 Raven rarely saw the logical side of her shape-shifting friend, but when she did, it was quite a sight.
-For that, she decided to stay on the subject.
+For that, she decided to humor him.

 "I don't like big crowds.
-I thought you knew," she said incriminatingly.
-"When it's just the five of us, I'm comfortable, but when you get the whole league of Titans involved," she gestured at the enormous crowd in their common room, "it becomes too much for me to handle."
+You know that too," she said incriminatingly.
+"When it's just the five of us, I'm comfortable, but when you get the whole league of Titans involved," she gestured at the enormous crowd in the common room of Titans Tower, "it becomes too much for me to handle."

-"But you've still found a way to seclude yourself anyway," he pointed out.
-"You're standing here all by yourself, so what's to handle?
-All they want to do catch up with friends and have a good time."
+"But you're not even with the crowd," he pointed out.
+"You're standing here all by yourself, so what's there to handle?
+All they wanna do catch up with friends and have a good time."

 As much as she did not like it, he did in fact make a good point this time.
-While she had regrettably joined in the festivities of the brand new year, she put herself off to the side by a table where the only thing people concentrated on was the food.
-She maybe exchanged a few hellos, but the only person she made any actual communicative progress with was, well, Beast Boy.
-It struck her as strange that he was the only person that she was willing to talk to though.
+While she had regrettably joined in the festivities of the brand new year, she positioned herself off to the side of a table where the only thing people concentrated on was the food.
+If someone did manage to notice her, she could act like she was busy picking out snacks for herself.
+It was impossible to escape exchanging a few hellos, but the only person she made any actual communicative progress with was, well, Beast Boy.
+It struck her as strange that he was the only person that she was willing to talk to.
 With the others, she kept her words to a minimum to avoid lengthy talks about things she frankly did not care about.